-Northern have, like some other operating companies, undergone a number of days of industrial action by members of their guards staff in relation to the control of train door operation and the possibility of guards being re-deployed as on-board supervisors.
-The most recent occurence was over the period form Saturday 8 to Monday 10 July.
+Northern have, like some other operating companies, undergone a many days of industrial action by members of their guards staff in relation to the control of train door operation and the possibility of guards being re-deployed as on-board supervisors.
+The most recent occurence was during the week commencing 17 June.
 It is likely that there will be further days of industrial action if the dispute is not resolved.

 As a Group, we are strictly neutral so far as the dispute is concerned.
 We hope that the parties may be able to reach some amicable resolution and wish both sides well.